StephenSorriaux/kazoo/docs/basic_usage.rst

 Connections to Zookeeper may get interrupted if the Zookeeper server goes down or becomes unreachable.
 By default, kazoo does not retry commands, so these failures will result in an exception being raised.
-To assist with failures kazoo comes with a :meth:`~kazoo.client.KazooClient.retry` helper that will retry a function should one of the Zookeeper connection exceptions get raised.
+To assist with failures kazoo comes with a :meth:`~kazoo_sasl.client.KazooClient.retry` helper that will retry a function should one of the Zookeeper connection exceptions get raised.

 Example: